ivanorsolic/oricodes/content/english/Software/connecting a bluetooth gamepad.md

 ctr.set_deadzone(cfg.JOYSTICK_DEADZONE)
 ```

-Or if you've defined a custom name for the python file containing your mapping, and the class it contains, which I did, then modify the import line so it imports the with your name:
+Or if you've defined a custom name for the python file containing your mapping, and the class it contains, which I did, then modify the import line so it uses your custom script and class name:

 ```python
 # In my case